yana-07/su-modules-routing/README.md

 # SuModulesRouting

-A ver simple Angular app done for practicing purposes, namely to practice module creation, routing, guards, and resolvers
+A very simple Angular app done for practicing purposes, namely to practice module creation, routing, guards, and resolvers